HowToGetLicensed

 Key Things to Know

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 1 year.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 1 year.
 No continuing education required for renewal.

 How Much Does a Contractor License Cost in Oklahoma?